HIV/AIDS in New York City: Funding

 In 1981, the New York City government was not prepared to deal with this health emergency, as the city was just recovering from the fiscal crisis of the 1970s, when Mayor Ed Koch took office.
-The direct cause of the fiscal crisis was the city's use of expensive short-term financing to cover its deficits in the early 1970s.
 At the beginning of the epidemic there was no funding from either federal or city government.
 As Jonathan M. Soffer argues, "the ultimate blame for devastation of the city in the 1970s lies in Washington and the anti-urban administrations of Gerald Ford, Jimmy Carter, and Ronald Reagan."
-It was the community organization Gay Men's Health Crisis that began raising funds to deal with this new disease by holding the first benefit to collect funds for the epidemic in 1982.
+It was the community organization Gay Men's Health Crisis (GMHC) that began raising funds to deal with this new disease by holding the first benefit to collect funds for the epidemic in 1982.

 Only in the late 1980s did the city government fully put forth an effort to address the issue.
-This was largely because Health Commissioner Dr. Stephen Joseph took office in 1985, replacing Dr. David Judson Sencer, who was criticized for not taking action during his term.
+This was largely because Health Commissioner Stephen Joseph took office in 1985, replacing David Judson Sencer, who was criticized for not taking action during his term.
 There were individuals such as Larry Kramer, one of the organizers of GMHC, who were outspoken about their dislike towards Mayor Koch and his office, especially in regards to Sencer.
 Kramer even claimed that "the mayor of New York is helping to kill us."
 Judge Joseph Lisa who was on the City Council claimed there was no active effort to respond to the spread of the disease from the Health Commissioner until Sencer stepped down and Joseph took over: "he [Sencer] wasn't, in my opinion, the kind of health commissioner that we needed in the epidemic.
 Joseph, on the other hand, was much stronger."
-Dr. Joseph was responsible for beginning of the Needle Exchange Program, even though many civic groups were against the idea: the police, black community leadership, even the publisher of the New York Amsterdam News, who declared that "when the first needle is given out, Dr. Joseph should be arrested for murder."
+Joseph was responsible for beginning of the Needle Exchange Program, even though many civic groups were against the idea: the police, black community leadership, even the publisher of the New York Amsterdam News, who declared that "when the first needle is given out, Joseph should be arrested for murder."